Corruptions of Supervised Learning Problems: Typology and Mitigations: A Taxonomy of Corruptions in Supervised Learning

-\paragraph{A practical example}
+\subsubsection{A Practical Example}

-Here, we present an illustration of a Markov kernel (in the finite case) within a practical scenario to facilitate for the reader the understanding of corruption through kernels.
+Here, we present an illustration of a one-step Markovian corruption (in the finite case) within a practical scenario to facilitate for the reader's understanding of corruption through kernels.
 The provided example is adapted from \citep{fogliato2020fairness} which considers the prediction of recidivism in the criminal justice system--predict who goes on to commit future crimes.

 Surveys have shown that ``in the case of drug crimes, whites are at least as likely as blacks to sell or use drugs; yet blacks are more than twice as likely to be arrested for drug-related offenses'' \citep{rothwell2014war}.
-Given this, we consider the observed outcome ``rearrest'', denoted as $\t{\rv Y} \in Y := \{+1, -1\}$, as a corrupted version of the true outcome ``reoffense'', denoted as $\rv Y \in Y := \{+1, -1\}$, depending on the attribute $\rv X \in X = \{b, w\}$.
+Given this, we consider modeling the observed outcome ``rearrest'', denoted as $\t{\rv Y} \in Y \coloneqq \{+1, -1\}$, as a corrupted version of the true outcome ``reoffense'', denoted as $\rv Y \in Y \coloneqq \{+1, -1\}$, depending on the attribute $\rv X \in X = \{b, w\}$.
 Specifically, the disparity between $\rv Y$ and $\t{\rv Y}$ can be captured by a higher probability of flipping the reoffense label ($\rv{Y}=+1$) to the no rearrest label ($\t{\rv{Y}}=-1$) for white population ($\rv{X}=w$) compared to the black population ($\rv{X}=b$):